 Remember that your attorney must be over the age of majority, so you’re not going to appoint your minor children in this role

-Willful has also helped thousands of parents create or update their power of attorney documents - our $149 Premium plan includes a will and power of attorney documents.
+Willful has also helped thousands of parents create or update their power of attorney documents - our $189 Premium Coverage plan includes a will and power of attorney documents.
 Get started today, or book a call with our team to learn more about making a will as a parent.